Piccadilly line: Westward extensions

 In 1929, quadrupling was to extend to Northfields for express trains to terminate there.
 This work was completed on 18 December 1932.
-Overall works for the extension began in 1931, approximately a year after permission was granted and funded under the Development (Loan Guarantees and Grants) Act of 1929.
+Overall works for the extension began in 1931, approximately a year after permission was granted and funded under the Development (Loan Guarantees and Grants) Act 1929 (20 & 21 Geo.
+5. c.
+7).
 The Studland Road Junction area was partially rebuilt, with some of the old viaducts retained to date.
 The junctions diverging to Richmond were reconfigured at Turnham Green.
 Reversing facilities were initially designated at the latter, but these were not built.
 Trial runs of Piccadilly line trains began on 27 June 1932.
 On 4 July 1932, services were extended to South Harrow, which replaced DR services.
 Northfields services were introduced on 9 January 1933, and on 13 March, were extended to Hounslow West.
 On 1 July 1933, the London Passenger Transport Board (LPTB) was formed, which included the Met, the DR and LER.
 The board decided that there was sufficient demand to run through trains to Uxbridge due to rapidly developing suburbs along the line.
 The extension of Piccadilly line trains to Uxbridge began on 23 October 1933, but with many trains still reversing at South Harrow.
 By then, most Piccadilly line trains continued beyond Hammersmith, and District line trains to Hounslow were reduced to off-peak shuttles to Acton Town.
 An enhanced off-peak Piccadilly line service was introduced on 29 April 1935, cutting off-peak District line services down to the Acton Town–South Acton shuttle.
 South Harrow short trips proved to be an inconvenience.
 The solution was to move reversing facilities to Rayners Lane.
 A new reversing siding was built there in 1935, which allowed some peak hour trains to terminate beginning in May 1936.
 Regular reversals were fully implemented in October 1943.
 Peak-hour District line trains to Hounslow were fully withdrawn on 9 October 1964.